Personal trainer: Employment characteristics

 The profession is generally not restricted by the venue, and personal trainers may work in fitness facilities, in their own homes, in client homes, over live video (also called "virtual personal trainers"), or outdoors.
 Almost all exercise professionals work in physical fitness facilities, health clubs, and fitness centers located in the amusement and recreation industry or in civic and social organizations.
 Personal training is not regulated in any jurisdiction in the United States except for Washington D.C. which adopted registration requirements for personal fitness trainers in February 2014.
-Some employers, such as gyms require personal trainers to be certified.
+Some employers, such as gyms, require personal trainers to be certified.
 However, this is not always the case and some personal trainers can find work without certification.
 Overall, personal trainers must possess certain skills, such as a passion for fitness and helping others achieve their goals, industry knowledge, leadership, and the ability to communicate effectively with their clients.

 Personal trainers may specialize in a certain training type, training philosophy, performance type, exercise modality, or client population.
 In general, most personal trainers develop exercise plans for aerobic exercise, resistance exercise, and/or flexibility training.
 With aerobic exercise prescription, personal trainers determine the type of exercise, duration of exercise, and frequency of exercise.
 For resistance exercise prescription, the type of exercise, total session volume, rest period, frequency, and intensity are determined.
 Personal trainers may also be involved in the prescription of stretching routines or other approaches.
 Personal trainers help clients to perform exercises with correct techniques, minimizing the risk of injury.
 While some discuss nutrition, ergogenic supplementation, and spiritual practices with clients, there is debate within the industry as to whether it fits within their scope of practice and training qualifications.

 Accreditation

-Personal trainer accreditation is a process that provides certification of competency as a personal trainer.
+Personal trainer accreditation is a process that provides certification of competency.
 Qualification standards for personal trainers vary between countries.
-Personal trainer accreditation is also viewed as experience in the field with many testimonials from clients on their achievements working with their personal trainer.
+Personal trainer accreditation is also viewed as experience in the field with many client testimonials on their achievements working with their personal trainer.

 International

 The International Confederation of Registers for Exercise Professionals (ICREPs) is an international partnership between registration bodies around the world that register exercise professionals.
 Member countries conform to the international standards set by ICREPs for personal training (and other exercise education credentials) and are transferable to other member countries.
-The current members of ICREPs (as of 2019) are: Fitness Australia, NFLA Canada, REPs India, REPs Ireland, REPs New Zealand, REPs Poland, REPs South Africa, REPs United Arab Emirates, REPs United Kingdom, USREPs, and IranREPs.
+The current members of ICREPs (as of 2019) are: Fitness Australia, NFLA Canada, REPs India, REPs Ireland, REPs New Zealand, REPs Poland, REPs South Africa, REPs United Arab Emirates, USREPs, and IranREPs.